-¥= General exclusions and limitations 7 Prescription and non-prescription oral food and nutritional supplements.
+= = General exclusions and limitations 7 Prescription and non-prescription oral food and nutritional supplements.
 This exclusion does not apply to services listed in the Home infusion and injectable medication services and PKU formulas and special food products sections, or as provided through a Participating Hospice Agency.
-8 Unless selected as an optional Benefit by your Employer, hearing aids, hearing aid examinations for the appropriate type of hearing aid, fitting, and hearing aid recheck appointments.
+This exclusion does not apply to services deemed Medically Necessary Treatment of a Mental Health or Substance Use Disorder.
+8 Unless selected as an optional Benefit by your Contractholder, hearing aids, hearing aid examinations for the appropriate type of hearing aid, fitting, and hearing aid recheck appointments.
 9 Eye exams and refractions, lenses and frames for eyeglasses, lens options, treatments, and contact lenses, except as listed under the Prosthetic equipment and devices section.
 Video-assisted visual aids or video magnification equipment for any purpose, or surgery to correct refractive error.
 10 Any type of communicator, voice enhancer, voice prosthesis, electronic voice producing machine, or any other language assistive device.
 This exclusion does not apply to items or services listed under the Prosthetic equipment and devices section.
 11 Dental services and supplies for treatment of the teeth, gums, and associated periodontal structures, including but not limited to the treatment, prevention, or relief of pain or dysfunction of the temporomandibular joint and muscles of mastication.
-This exclusion does not apply to items or services provided under the Medical treatment of the teeth , gums, or jaw joints and jaw bones and Hospital services sections.
+This exclusion does not apply to items or services provided under the Medical treatment of the teeth, gums, or jaw joints and jaw bones and Hospital services sections.
 12 Surgery that is performed to alter or reshape normal structures of the body to improve appearance.
 This exclusion does not apply to Medically Necessary treatment for complications resulting from cosmetic surgery, such as infections or hemorrhages.
-13 Treatment of sexual dysfunctions and sexual inadequacies.
-This exclusion does not apply to the treatment of organically-based conditions.
-14 Unless selected as an optional Benefit by your Employer, any services related to assisted reproductive technology (including associated services such as radiology, laboratory, medications, and procedures) including but not limited to the harvesting or stimulation of the human ovum, in vitro fertilization, Gamete Intrafallopian Transfer (GIFT) procedure, Zygote Intrafallopian Transfer (ZIFT), Intracytoplasmic sperm Injection (ICSI), pre-implantation genetic screening, donor services or procurement and storage of donor embryos, oocytes, ovarian tissue, or sperm, any type of artificial insemination, services or medications to treat low sperm count, services incident to or resulting from procedures for a surrogate mother who is otherwise not eligible for covered pregnancy and maternity care under a Blue Shield health plan, or services incident to reversal
+13 Unless selected as an optional Benefit by your Contractholder, any services related to assisted reproductive technology (including associated services such as radiology, laboratory, medications, and procedures) including but not limited to the harvesting or stimulation of the human ovum, in vitro fertilization, Gamete Intrafallopian Transfer (GIFT) procedure, Zygote Intrafallopian Transfer (ZIFT), Intracytoplasmic sperm Injection (ICSI), pre-implantation genetic screening, donor services or procurement and storage of donor embryos, oocytes, ovarian tissue, or sperm, any type of artificial insemination, services or medications to treat low sperm count, services incident to or resulting from procedures for a surrogate mother who is otherwise not eligible for covered pregnancy and maternity care under a Blue Shield health plan, or services